Jina J. Sang, Ph.D., MSSW

-Dr. Jina Sang joined the UA social work faculty in 2013.
-Her areas of expertise focus on children and families.
+Dr. Jina Sang is an Associate Professor, whose areas of expertise focus on children and families.
 She has worked with children and families as a clinical social worker in mental health settings in New York, Connecticut, and California.
-Prior to joining the UA faculty, she taught at the School of Social Work at University of Southern California.

 - Parent-child relationships

 - Mental health of children and families

 - Kim, M. A., Sang, J., Yi.
 J., Sung, J., & Howey, W. (January, 2022).
 Impact of the death of a child with cancer on bereaved mothers’ family relationships.
 Poster presented to the 2022 Society for Social Work and Research (SSWR) Annual Conference, Washington, DC.

 - Kim, M. A., Yi, J., Sang, J., & Gonzalez-Pons, K. (March, 2021).
 The impact of child’s cancer on the father’s social life in Korea.
 Poster presented to the 2021 American Psychosocial Oncology Society (APOS) Annual Virtual Conference.

 - Kim, M. A., Yi, J., Sang, J., & Kim, S. H. (January, 2021).
 Parental overprotection and perceptions of child vulnerability as correlates of parenting stress among parents of child with cancer in Korea.
 Poster presented to the 2021 Society for Social Work and Research (SSWR) Annual Conference, Virtual Conference.